kuetemeier/neovim-x/README.md

 Use `nix fmt` to format the `.nix` files with `nixpkgs-fmt`.

+### Upgrading nixvim

+Upgrading nixvim to the latest version is sometimes a little bit tricky.
+Not to say "a problem". [nixvim](https://github.com/pta2002/nixvim) has decided to follow `nixos-unstable`.
+Especially in <https://github.com/pta2002/nixvim/blob/main/plugins/nvim-lsp/language-servers/default.nix> there are sometimes (most of the time) modules that are only available in `nixos-unstable` but not in the regular `nixpkgs` releases.
+Because of this the build will fail.

 ## My thanks to

 Great work and a good source of inspiration: